Twaddler01/rpg_similitude/README.md

 # Updates

+09-21-2024
+- Inventory SHOULD be working as intended.
+May still be bugs.
+Need to add the newer code to swap equipment function but wanted to commit now in case of unwanted behavior during integration.
+- A little restructuring with "general_functions.js" to make code cleaner.
+Will probably break down even more in functions.js soon, since it has about 2000 lines of code and is harder to navigate this way, etc.

 09-19-2024
 - Worked on an issue with equipment items that was removing an extra item from inventory when integrating 'REMOVE' button.
 Button works now but still needs actions (like placing back into inventory, etc).
 But, it is removed from array and disappears from elements when called again, as intended.
 - "Equipment" and "inventory" elements/tooltips are treated more universal, with slight variations between functions to perform similar tasks, which gives code a much cleaner organization.